Project “space sheppard” with ion beam. ideas and problems

 2Institute of Technical Mechanics of the National Academy of Science of Ukraine and the State Space Agency of Ukraine, Dnipropetrovsk, Ukraine

-3Institute of Technical Mechanics of the NAS of Ukraine and SSA of Ukraine, Dnipro, Ukraine
+3Institute of Technical Mechanics of the National Academy of Sciences of Ukraine and the State Space Agency of Ukraine, Dnipro, Ukraine

 4Yangel Yuzhnoye State Design Office, Dnipropetrovsk, Ukraine